Caio-Sousa-zz/AI-Inteligente-Agent-Maze/README.md

 2. In decision-making, in order to choose one of the paths to be taken, the IA should start with N (North) and keep the choice clockwise, if the initial choice fails.
 The IA should repeat the process until find a valid direction.

 # Sensor
+The IA features a steering sensor:
+* N (north)
+* E (East)
+* S (South)
+* W (West)

+First the IA will always start with north.
+If he fails, he passes the choice to the East, South or West (clockwise), in that sequence, until a valid choice is done.

+*Death sensor:

+Detects if the IA has died and should return to the previous state with a valid output, that is, with at least one alternative to choose another path not yet performed.

+# Environment

+There is an 8x8 labyrinth with an exit and an entrance.
+When the IA is placed in the entrance of this environment, it should try to leave without the number of lives reaches 0.
+The IA has in the beginning 2 lives that must be decremented every time it find a monster.
+After leaving the maze once, the IA should be again and try to leave once more.
+However, in the second attempt, the number of lives should not be decremented (learning with history).

+The following figure determines the layout of the labyrinth: